 In Ontario, there is currently a $34 billion-dollar municipal infrastructure deficit in the road, bridge, and culvert asset classes alone.
 With a lack of fiscal tools at the municipal level, governments of all levels must find creative ways to close this gap as the COVID-19 pandemic has put even more budget pressures on them.
-A bridge bundling pilot program for municipalities willing to collaborate should be encouraged and enabled by province.
+A bridge bundling pilot program for municipalities willing to collaborate should be encouraged and enabled by the province.
 Good Roads is asking that a P3 asset bundling pilot program for municipal bridges and culverts be launched by Spring 2023.

 In 2013, Good Roads and like-minded organizations produced a report which looked at the feasibility of applying a P3 model to smaller projects by bundling them to enhance investment and maintenance of municipal bridge and culvert structures.
 The study conservatively estimated that this P3 model could achieve 13% to 20% in savings, in addition to the benefits of accelerated construction.